colindchung/CollabJam/README.md

 ## Design
 ### Concurrency Control
-One of the primary challenges for this project is concurrency control among users making parallel edits to the same properties of audio clips.
+One of the primary challenges for this project is concurrency control among users making parallel edits to the same/similar properties of audio clips.
 At a high level, this is reconciled using a conflict-free replicated data type (CRDT) updated with last-write wins (LWW) semantics.
 Bidirectional communication between active clients and the server is handled using web sockets.

 ## Technologies and tools